pontem-network/sp-docs/tutorials/aptos-tutorial.md

 }
 ```

-The deployment config which contains the private key of the new account would be created in `.aptos/config.yaml`.
+The deployment config which contains the private key of the new account would be created in `.aptos/config.yaml` in the root of the project.
 Don't share your private key with anyone!
-If you want to change configuration or account, just run `init` again, the configuration will be overwritten.
+If you want to change configuration or account, just run `aptos init` again, the configuration will be overwritten.

 Copy new generated address, in our example it's `0x7EBD304E2E7E7C2147D14A605072480473256B75D5CC7A9A794C0C5BC2F1E17B` (don't forget to add `0x` prefix to the start of the address) and replace `Sender` address in `Move.toml`.